sequelize/website/docs/databases/new.md

 If you wish to open a pull request to add a new dialect, please follow the steps below:

+- Make sure the dialect would match [the requirements for inclusion](#requesting-support-for-a-new-dialect) in Sequelize.
 - [Open a feature request](#requesting-support-for-a-new-dialect) for the new dialect, if one does not already exist.
 - Indicate that you are working on implementing the dialect in the feature request (even if it's not your own request).
 - Explore the source code of an existing dialect package to understand how it works.
 We unfortunately do not have a guide for creating a new dialect at this time.